Top 10 Reasons to Keep Your Dog (or Cat) on Leash When Hiking

 Unfortunately, canine kidnapping has been on the rise, so your dog could become lost by no fault of their own.
 Always best to keep them close by and in sight.

-They Could slip/fall off a ledge
+They could slip/fall off a ledge

 It’s no surprise that our dog and cat friends get curious about things just as much as, if not more than, we do!
 But sometimes they aren’t the best judges of the dangers around them such as a cliff-face with loose gravel/stones along the edge.
 Or potentially even misjudging what they see and simply running off!